psychemedia/storytelling-notes/mr-fox.md

 >
 > *Parallels.* — Halliwell, p.
 166, gives a similar tale of "An Oxford Student," whose sweetheart saw him digging her grave.
 "Mr. Fox" is clearly a variant of the theme of "The Robber Bridegroom" (Grimm, No. 40, Mrs. Hunt's translation, i.
 389, 395; and Cosquin, i.
 180-1).

-As Jacobs noted, in Halliwell-Phillips' collection, the tale is complemented by another related one, of a student who sought seduced a maiden, and then attempted to hide the fact...
+As Jacobs noted, in Halliwell-Phillips' collection, the tale is complemented by another related one, of a student who sought to seduce a maiden, and then attempted to hide the fact...

 ```{admonition} *The Oxford Student*, 1849
 :class: dropdown